 The last book Jane Jacobs completed before she died was Dark Age Ahead.
 It’s a rant against the evils (real and imagined) that she felt were crippling society.
 Meandering and pessimistic, it lacks the eureka moments of Death and Life of Great American Cities, but it makes some interesting points about transportation policy.
 One of the more memorable parts of the book was her diatribe against traffic modeling.
-Her arguments involved the inconsistency of traffic and the difficulty in predicting where people will drive.
+Her arguments centered on the unique characteristics of human behavior which often don’t fit current traffic models.
 Close a road, and instead of an equal number of cars re-routed, total traffic volumes will be reduced instead.
 The tried and true theories of fluid dynamics cannot be applied to traffic models since cars are driven by people, and predicting human behavior is more complex than predicting how water flows through a pipe.

 This is similar to Anthony Downs’ Triple Convergence theory, which says that expanding roadway capacity will eventually lead to more drivers using the improved roads, negating whatever capacity improvements have been built.
 This new traffic comes from:

 - Drivers who formerly used alternative routes during peak hours switch to the improved expressway (spatial convergence)

 - Drivers who formerly traveled just before or after the peak hours start traveling during those hours (time convergence)

 - Some commuters who used to take public transportation during peak hours now switch to driving, since it has become faster (modal convergence).
 (Stuck in Traffic, 1992)